tabokie/tabokie.github.io/resume.md

 **Metabit Trading - Data Platform** (Senior Software Engineer; Oct, 2023 ~ June, 2026)

   - Gatekeeping the general quality of team deliverables.
-Responsible for designing and iterating testing facilities, the product release system, and automations to drive and monitor all above.
+Responsible for designing and iterating testing facilities, product release process, and automations to drive and monitor all above.
   - Overseeing details concerning software quality before the new message streaming system for trading went online.
 Revised and reworked the entire implementation in a tight time frame.
   - Rewrote message steaming client from C++ to Rust.
 Designed and implemented multi-versioning over time-series data for multiple systems that hold them.